-Where, k1 is the timing between DL data receiving and acknowledgement as specified in [7].
+Where, k1 is the timing between DL data receiving and acknowledgement as specified in TS 38.321 [12].

 All of the above test requirements shall be fulfilled in order for the observed Cell active BWP switch delay to be counted as correct.